zelronchain/azure-blockchain-projects/baas-artifacts/README.md

 8. Copy the key into your clipboard and paste for step #9.
 Also, store the key somewhere if you want to use it later.

 ![](https://raw.githubusercontent.com/Azure/azure-blockchain-projects/master/baas-artifacts/assets/PATKey.png)

+This project has adopted the Microsoft Open Source Code of Conduct.
+For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.